okfn/opendefinition/source/open-definition-dev.markdown

 as referring to the resulting default legal conditions under which the work is available (for example copyright).

-## The Definitions
+# The Definitions

-### Open License Definition
+## Open License Definition

 A **license** is open if its terms satisfy the following conditions:

 ### 1. Redistribution

-The **license** must not restrict any party from selling or giving away the work either on its own or as part of a package made from works from many different sources.
-The **license** must not require a royalty or other fee for such sale or distribution.
+The **license** must not restrict any party from selling or giving away a licensed work, either on its own or as part of a package made from works from many different sources.
+The license must not require a royalty or other fee for such sale or distribution.

 ### 2. Reuse

-The **license** must allow for modifications and derivative works and must allow them to be distributed under the terms of the original work.
+The **license** must allow creation of derivative works and must allow them to be distributed under the terms of the original licensed work.

 *Comment: Note that this clause does not prevent the use of 'copyleft' or share-alike licenses that require redistribution of modifications